Co-Fired Piezoelectric Actuators, 4.6 µm to 20.0 µm Travel

 One way of increasing the height, and therefore the maximum stroke, of piezo actuators based on these chips is to fabricate discrete piezo stacks.
 These are manufactured by bonding multiple chips together in series using a glass-bead epoxy.
 Discrete stacks can be fabricated to substantially longer lengths than co-fired chips or stacks, and this allows them to achieve higher maximum displacements while maintaining sub-millisecond response times and a low drive voltage range.
 As the constituent chips are sealed within a ceramic barrier layer, discrete stacks have superior resistance to humidity and heat than co-fired stacks, which are sealed in an epoxy resin coating.

-In the case of co-fired stacks (On-Stack Insulation), the electrodes extend across the full width of the PZT layers.
+In the case of the PC4 series co-fired stacks (On-Stack Insulation), the electrodes extend across the full width of the PZT layers.
 The edges of the electrodes are flush with all four sides of the stack, including the side with the supply electrode of opposite polarity.
 The edge of the internal electrode is insulated from that supply electrode by a layer of glass filament applied to the side of the stack.
 Precision localized application of the glass filament ensures that the electrode edge is electrically isolated from the supply electrode, and that the filament is applied over minimal surface area; the ability of the supply electrode to make electrical connections to the desired internal electrodes is not affected, and the small amount of applied glass filament does not affect the operation of the actuator.
 With their full-width electrodes, piezo actuators made using this insulating approach are characterized by homogeneous internal stress.
 Co-fired stacks can therefore be fabricated with greater heights than chips fabricated using the in-chip insulation approach.
 Co-fired stacks also have a higher percentage of active PZT material than the discrete stacks, which include inactive bonding layers of glass-bead epoxy.
 They are coated in an epoxy resin.

 Power Connections